LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/technical-guide.md

   </tbody>
 </table>
 <h3 class="govuk-heading-s">Capacity validation</h3>
-<p class="govuk-body">The capacity field is a data item within the party role object.
-The capacity field must be provided for Landlords, Tenants and Transferors when they are added as additional parties to transactions.
-It can be provided for any other party role, but this is optional.
-The exception to this rule is for Transferors on assent transactions. </p>
+<p class="govuk-body">The capacity field must be provided for Landlords, Tenants and Transferors when they are added as additional parties to transactions. </p>

-<p class="govuk-body">Certain capacities will require specific documents to be included.  </p>
 <p class="govuk-body">Error types for this validator will be provided at a later date.  </p>

 <h3 class="govuk-heading-s">Charge amount validation</h3>